jssong-lab/kcyteReg/README.md

 	```bash
 	 ./install/install_magic0.1.sh
 	```
-+ To setup R libraries and evironemntal vairables run
++ To setup R libraries and evironmental vairables run
 	```bash
 	./install/setupR.sh local  ## remove "local" if you are not using the virtual environment (not recommended)
 	```